Learn how to make a delightful Earl Grey Chiffon Cake for the perfect afternoon snack!

 - Preheat the oven to 340F (170C).

 - Put 2 tsp.
 Earl Grey loose tea leaves in a food processor (I used a Nutribullet here) and grind them to fine powder.
 Alternatively, you can use a mortar and pestle to grind tea leaves, or put tea leaves in a bag and crush them.

 - Put 1 Tbsp.
-Earl Grey loose tea leaves in a fine sieve over a bowl and pour 4 Tbsp. of hot water to seep a strong tea.
-After cooling down, drain and make sure you have 4 Tbsp.
+Earl Grey loose tea leaves in a fine sieve over a bowl and pour 6 Tbsp.
+(90 ml) of hot water to seep a strong tea.
+After cooling down, remove the tea leaves and use ONLY 4 Tbsp.
 (60 ml) Earl Grey tea and set aside.